 The current problem is that the higher estate tax exemption means people can hold more assets personally, and they do not adequately plan to minimize the capital gains tax for their heirs.
 If people do not make changes to their plans, they may pay more in capital gains tax than necessary.

 Most people in this situation should not have too much difficulty correcting it.
-However, they will need to see an estate planning attorney to make the necessary changes to their estate plans.
+However, they will need to see an estate planning attorney and perhaps consult with a tax professional to make the necessary changes to their estate plans.

 Reference: Wills, Trusts & Estates Prof Blog (May 15, 2018) “Don’t Let New Estate Tax Law Cause Your Family to Pay Unnecessary Capital Gains Taxes.”